Dealogic/reference-conflicts-analyzer-azure-devops-task/README.md

 ## <a id="installation"></a>Installation

-Installation can be done using [Visual Studio MarketPlace](https://marketplace.visualstudio.com/items?itemName=Dealogic.webpack-vsts-extension).
+Installation can be done using [Azure DevOps MarketPlace](https://marketplace.visualstudio.com/items?itemName=Dealogic.reference-conflicts-analyzer-azure-devops-task).

 ## <a id="source-code"></a>Source Code

-Source code can be found on [GitHub](https://github.com/Dealogic/webpack-vsts-extension).
+Source code can be found on [GitHub](https://github.com/Dealogic/reference-conflicts-analyzer-azure-devops-task).

 ## <a id="what-the-build-step-does"></a>What The Build Step Does

-This build step is using the webpack's command line tool to compile a 'web' application into a bundle.
-The result, warnings and errors are reported onto the build summary section.
+This build step is using Mykola Tarasyuk's [reference conflicts analyzer command line tool](https://github.com/marss19/reference-conflicts-analyzer/tree/master/ReferenceConflictAnalyser.VSExtension) to produce a `dgml` file that represents the dependency graph of a .NET application.
+With using the [DgmlImage command line tool by Chris Lovett](https://www.nuget.org/packages/DgmlImage/) to create an image that can be attached as a build summary section on to the build result page.

 ## <a id="usage"></a>Usage